onqtam/headjack/docs/how/unsorted/roadmap.md

 strategy: start it centralized !!!
 Emulate the blockchain !!!

+Include a way for people to add their email as early converts and put their counter globally somewhere - visibly online - up to date

 - the OAuth-like experience - a major selling point, web2 feel